Requests & responses

 datawraps adevicesarray; the status code is 201.

-Exact field names and nested objects are in API reference.
+For exact field names and nested objects, use the API reference.

 Errors